ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 #### Update

 To edit a page, go to the folder of that page and select the language of that article.
-From here, you should see something like this:-
+From here, you should see something like this:

-_Note: Each article is grouped into folders where they contain markdown files arranged by language and their media.
+*Note: Each article is grouped into folders where they contain markdown files arranged by language and their media.
 All article pages inside these folders must use the two letter language codes.
 To know which language code to use, see the [List of ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) following the `639-1` column.
-Please follow this format when creating a new article._
+Please follow this format when creating a new article.*

 ![GitHub Preview](Contribute_webview.jpg "GitHub Preview")